Cybersecurity, Large Language Model (LLM) Code Review Discussion Questions

 About These Questions

 The top ten risks are recalculated every few years based on combined data on actual vulnerabilities.
-The OWASP projects are broadly accepted as an authority on cybersecurity risks in custom code.
+The OWASP projects are broadly accepted as an authority on Cybersecurity risks.

 The purpose of this collaboration is to help development teams associated with the University of Illinois fulfill their responsibility to comply with Illinois Cybersecurity standards, including the IT-07: Application Development Security Standard and the IT-08: Development Process Security Standard.